leonhandreke/printi-client-esp32/README.md

 You'll need to [install the PlatformIO CLI](https://docs.platformio.org/en/latest/core/installation/methods/index.html).
 Usually, that's just a `brew install platformio`.

-To flash using USB:
+To flash using USB, plug it into the COM port on your ESP32-S3 DevKit and run:

-	pio run --target upload -e esp32s3-usb # Optionally: --upload_port /dev/ttyACM0 or whatever it is on your system
+	pio run --target upload -e esp32s3-usb

+If it fails, maybe the USB-to-Serial device shows up in a different place on your system.
+Use `--upload_port /dev/ttyACM0` or whatever it is on your system to make it work.

 <!-- Because we need the USB port to talk to the printer, the ESP32-S2 needs to be put into bootloader mode for flashing by holding the BOOT button while pressing RESET.
 For more information, see https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/api-guides/dfu.html. -->